gixersteve400

 Reply | Quote

-airbox rubbers and extended throttle cable setting?
+posticon airbox rubbers and extended throttle cable setting?

-right then ive got a G plate GK73A. its had renthal handlebars on it so when the standard cable was on it, whenever you turned the handlebars it would rev the nuts of it (too short obviously). so ive brought a cable which is approx 2" longer than the standard suzuki one, but i have no idea how to set it and ive tried to put the airbox back on a few times but have no luck, ive tried smeering some greese round the rubbers, boiling them reassembling them n putting em back on, brute force n ignorance lol n none of it seems to help get the middle 2 on properly. any more suggestions? im really runnin out of patience with this bike.
+right then ive got a G plate GK73A. its had renthal handlebars on it so when the standard cable was on it, whenever you turned the handlebars it would rev the nuts of it (too short obviously). so ive brought a cable which is approx 2" longer than the standard suzuki one, but i have no idea how to set it emoticon and ive tried to put the airbox back on a few times but have no luck, ive tried smeering some greese round the rubbers, boiling them reassembling them n putting em back on, brute force n ignorance emoticon lol n none of it seems to help get the middle 2 on properly. any more suggestions? im really runnin out of patience with this bike.

-any help would be much aprechiated people
+any help would be much aprechiated people emoticon

-furry
+furry Profile

 Forum Owner